tramper15/burgergame/burger-bun-dungeon/FEEDBACK.md

 **Status:** Included

 **Implementation:** Added avocado to window_sill room in living_room.
 If player has avocado and triggers secret ending (lingered in all silences), the hand pulls back with "Ew" reaction overhead, resulting in a good ending where the player remains whole and free.

+---

+### From Katie
+**Feedback:** "No meat Patty Scene - All ends go to your not a real buger if you don't ahve a meat patty"

+**Status:** Included

+**Implementation:** Added meat patty ingredient to hallway scene as a neutral ingredient (no synergy bonuses/penalties).
+If player reaches the ending without collecting the meat patty, they are sent to a special "not_a_real_burger" ending that shows all their collected ingredients with 0 points each, 0 base score, 0 synergies, and 0 total.
+The message reads "You gather yourself together, but something is wrong.
+Without a meat patty, you are not a real burger.
+You are incomplete.
+You are nothing."